nol13/fuzzball.js/README.md

 This is a JavaScript port of <https://github.com/seatgeek/fuzzywuzzy>.
 Uses fast-levenshtein <https://github.com/hiddentao/fast-levenshtein> for distance calculations, with a slight modification to match the behavior of python-Levenshtein. (substitutions are weighted 2 instead of 1 in ratio calculations.

-(Still getting the behavior of partial_ratio to match up 100%, difflib.js handles whitespace a bit differently when finding matching blocks)

 Try it out: <https://runkit.com/npm/fuzzball>

 Requirements